1. I don’t have any legal experience at all. Can I still do an externship?

 It is critical that students who accept externships that require a security clearance submit the necessary materials to the agencies as quickly as possible after acceptance.
 This maximizes the chances that the student will receive clearance by the beginning of the semester.
 Students who need clearance to perform legal work who have not secured clearance within the first two weeks after the semester begins will be required to drop their externship absent extraordinary circumstances.14.
 There may be a conflict of interest with a job I have held in the past and the externship I would like to apply for.
 Can I still apply?

 No. Although we recognize that such work experience is valuable, we do not provide credit for placements that are not approved by the Externship Program.
-Because our program exists to provide students with a learning experience rather than a work experience, each potential site goes through a considerable evaluation by Externship faculty before it is accepted into our program.
+Because our program exists to provide students with a learning experience rather than a work experience, each potential site goes through a considerable evaluation by the faculty Co-Directors before it is accepted into our program.
+Read the policy memo.

 16. I have a paid position at an agency participating in the Externship Program.
 Can I receive academic credit as well?